Home | Bus routes | Operational details | Service changes | Operators & Garages | Photo gallery

 These changes co-incided with opening of the Docklands Light Railway extension to London City Airport and King George V, which was expected to reduce demand for parallel bus services – indeed, the 69 was curtailed to Canning Town at the same time, giving the 474 a unique section of road between Silvertown and Canning Town.
 The 474 also gained a further unique bit of road at the same time, as the 101 was withdrawn between Cyprus and North Woolwich, being diverted to Gallions Reach.
 The 474 was also diverted to double run via London City Airport, in order to maintain the link previously provided by the 69.

 The net effect of these changes was to increase the peak vehicle requirement, and some additional vehicles were needed.
 Blue Triangle decided to go for the Scania/East Lancs Omnidekka, 5 of the type being added to the allocation.
-We thus have two photographs of the first of the batch, SO1 (BV55 UCT) passing through London City Airport on 14 April 2006.
+These still ply the route, and SO4 (BV55 UCX) passes Gallions Point in North Woolwich.
+At the time it was stuck in nose-to-tail traffic, caused by a closure of Blackwall Tunnel, with two other 474s behind!

-These photographs were made before the company passed to Go-Ahead ownership, so their appearance has probably changed a bit.
-In particular, following the tender win of route 364 from First Capital from 3 November 2007, now that Blue Triangle and Docklands Buses were under common ownership within Go-Ahead, it was decided to shuffle the route allocations, and the 474 went into Docklands Buses' Silvertown base, more efficient operationally than Blue Triangle's yard at Rainham.
-The 368 went the other way in exchange.
+After Blue Triangle passed to Go-Ahead there was a re-organisation of routes and the 474 passed to Docklands Buses based at Silvertown garage, which it passes, more efficient operationally than Blue Triangle's yard at Rainham.
+This followed the tender win of route 364 from First Capital from 3 November 2007; the 368 went the other way in exchange.
+The Blue Triangle logos were removed, hence this vehicle's rather bare appearance.
 At the same time, the 474 gained a half hourly all night service – curiously restoring a service, formerly provided by the 101, between North Woolwich and Manor Park, which had been withdrawn in 2004!

 East Lancs bodies tend to have a rather square finish, in contrast to the designs from Plaxton, Alexander and Optare which are covered in curves and funny shaped bits.
 Another feature of the Lolyne and Omnidekka (which is the same design family) is the very deep windows.
 These are a mixed blessing; the idea is probably to give a better view and a lighter interior, which it certainly does, but it also lets the heat in (or out)!
 They have been described as “goldfish bowls on wheels” with a certain amount of justification.